-MBA'17, Corporate Finance Track
+MBA'17, Corporate Finance Concentration

 "The opportunity to specialize in a specific field in my second year of studies was certainly valuable, but I credit the first-year curriculum for giving me a set of fundamental business skills that are applicable across any industry and job function."